dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 ## Technical Content Optimization

+Ways to leverage SEO from a technical perspective:

 * Construct HTML and <i>**XML sitemap**</i>: https://www.sitemaps.org/index.html
   * A sitemap is a file where you provide information about the pages, videos, and other files on your site, and the relationships between them